 Public perception of the pitting?

 Whidbey Island’s Sheriff Tom Clark suggested that radioactivity released by hydrogen bomb (H-bomb) were causing these issues.
-These tests that had taken place earlier in March in the South Pacific.
+These tests had taken place earlier in March in the South Pacific.

 Medalia and Larsen hypothesised in their book that the rising concern of damage was relative to the newspaper column width dedicated to the issue.